-- Email or text prospect saying you have tried to call multiple times, and will try again at a certain time the next day.
+- Email or text the prospect saying that you have tried to call multiple times and will try again at a certain time the next day.

-The above is a very simple lead handling process with 7 contacts within the first 4 days.
+This is a very simple lead-handling process but it is one that makes contact 7 times within the first 3 days.

-- What made you enquire on this vehicle?
+- What made you enquire about this vehicle?

 - When are you looking to buy?